-When you receive your radio from the Range Office, always check and confirm the channel selector switch is set to the highest number (16) by rotating it.
+When you receive your radio from the Range Office, always check and confirm the channel selector switch is set to the lowest number (1) by rotating it.
 Don't force the switch further as it will break in all likelihood and you will have to pay for a replacement.

-When you finish shooting, part of your procedures for signing off the range involve the handing back of the radio.
+When you finish shooting, part of your procedures for signing off the range involves the handing back of the radio.
 If you forget to return it, you will be fined.